criticalscripts-shop/cs-earthquake/README.md

 A simple earthquake FiveM resource to enhance your server.\
 The command to trigger an earthquake is `/earthquake` and it is Ace-restricted.

+Make sure to join our [Discord](https://criticalscripts.shop/discord) to never miss a new release!